-Add two-factor authentication and flexible security policies to your 1Password logins with Duo Single-Sign On, our cloud-hosted OpenID provider, offering inline self-service enrollment and authentication with Duo Universal Prompt.
+Add two-factor authentication and flexible security policies to your 1Password logins with Duo Single-Sign On.
+Our cloud-hosted OpenID identity provider offers inline user enrollment, self-service device management, and support for a variety of authentication methods — such as passkeys and security keys, Duo Push, or Verified Duo Push — in the Universal Prompt.

 Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of 1Password logins using the Security Assertion Markup Language (SAML) 2.0 or OpenID Connect (OIDC) authentication standards.
 Duo Single Sign-On acts as an OpenID provider (OP), authenticating your users using existing on-premises Active Directory (AD) or any SAML 2.0 IdP and prompting for two-factor authentication before permitting access to 1Password.

 Duo Single Sign-On is available in Duo Premier, Duo Advantage, and Duo Essentials plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing 1Password.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Once you have your SSO authentication source working, continue to the next step of creating the 1Password application in Duo.

 When configuring an application to be protected with Duo Single Sign-On you'll need to send attributes from Duo Single Sign-On to the application.
 Active Directory will work with no additional setup, but if you used a SAML idenity provider as your authentication source please verify that you configured it to send the correct SAML attributes.

 Below you can see the default bridge attributes that automatically map certain attributes from your authentication source.